 Why Is Windows So Expensive?

-Windows is the most popular OS worldwide, with around 400 billion active users only for Windows 10—four times more than Mac.
+Windows is the most popular OS worldwide, with around 1.6 billion active users alone for Windows, four times more than Mac.
 However, although it’s usually pre-installed on PCs, if you want to get it separately or upgrade it, you have to pay $120 to $140, which is a lot.
-This makes you wonder why Windows is so expensive?
+This makes you wonder why it’s so expensive.

 Pricing Windows has always been controversial, and now it looks more expensive than ever—especially with the introduction of the apparently “free” Windows 10.

-The latest and now the most popular operating system developed by Microsoft is Windows 10.
+The now most popular operating system developed by Microsoft is Windows 10.
 They first introduced it to the public on July 29, 2015.

-At its introduction, Microsoft announced that it’s totally “free” to install or upgrade from older OSs like Windows 7 or 8.1—which aroused a lot of rightful skepticism.
+At its introduction, Microsoft announced that it’s totally “free” to install or upgrade from older OSs like Windows 7 or 8.1—which aroused great skepticism.

-Now, installing the Windows 10 Home version will cost you about $140.
-And if you want to upgrade it to Windows 10 Pro for more functionality at your business, you have to pay about $200.
-Why is it so expensive?
+Installing the Windows 11 Home version will cost you about $140.
+And if you want to upgrade it to Windows 11 Pro for more functionality at your business, you have to pay about $200.

 As mentioned, developing new operating systems needs loads of resources, and Windows 10 is no exception.